Lochnivar/ashverse/books/book-01-the-match/chapter-03.md

 The climb was brutal.
 Two days of marching to reach Gettysburg, and now this—scrambling up a boulder-strewn slope with full packs, rifles, and sixty rounds of ammunition each.

-Colonel Joshua Chamberlain crested the last rise and hunched over, his hands on his knees trying to catch his breath.
+Colonel Joshua Lawrence Chamberlain crested the last rise and hunched over, his hands on his knees trying to catch his breath.
 Colonels didn't typically rush about like this, especially up steep mountain sides, but when your brigade commander, insisted you climbed a mountain with all haste, you climbed the damn mountain with all haste.

 The 20th Maine huffed behind him, this scorching Pennsylvania summer was cruel to their Maine blood, especially in wool uniforms.
 It was a testament to the toughness of the Mainer spirit that they hadn't lost more men to heat.